 With service times available as soon as the next business day, and our customer service team available 24/7, you can count on Miche Pest Control.
 Give us a call - get your free quote on the best pest control in Potomac MD, and we'll add a free upgrade to include termite monitoring services when you enroll in one of our quarterly pest control plans.
 Call today or book online!

 Miche Pest Control Offers Many Services In Potomac, MD

 Pest Control In Potomac MD

-Miche Pest Control provides extermination services that get rid of ants, spiders, cockroaches, and more from homes and businesses in Potomac MD and the surrounding areas.
+Miche Pest Control provides extermination services that get rid of ants, spiders, cockroaches, and more from homes and businesses in Potomac MD.
 We get rid of pests fast by using a combination of highly effective treatment methods, using the best products available for the specific pests that you're seeing.
 Our most popular plan in Potomac is our quarterly pest control service.
 Included in each quarterly service from Miche Pest Control:

 - Spider Web Removal

 - 4 to 6 Foot Barrier Spray For Crawling Insects

 - 10 Foot Granular Barrier To Push Bugs Away From The Home